msalaman/BotBoi3000/readme.md

 1. It doesn't actually run if the bot's starting location is on the right or bottom side of the map.
 (Read as top left spawn location **defines** the current meta)
 2. ~~We don't actually have a Makefile, so don't try to make it.~~ We now have a Makefile.
 Progress.

+# Strategy of Behavior Tree

+We use two trees that repeatedly check conditions and execute every frame:
+1. The first tree is for the build order and unit economy.
+2. The second tree executes battle strategies.

+For the Economy tree:
+1. Root checks which type of enemy the bot is facing
+2. The strategy routine/node/branch then implements a seqence of routines to act on
+3. The sequence includes early, middle, and late game build actions.
+The sequence will continuously check status based on the number of units made versus the number of units able to be made.
+If any of the supply depots are destroyed, then the sequence will restart.

+For the Strategy tree:
+1. Root checks which type of enemy the bot is facing and which type of strategy to implement
+2. The strategy routine/node/branch then implements a sequence of battle movements to act on
+3. The sequence includes early scouting, moving mass amounts of troops for an attack, and a defend base warning routine when the enemy attacks